 Up to £1,000 worth of support is available for talented students.

-To get the latest information and to use the fees calculator visit the government's website.
+To get the latest funding information visit the government's website.

 A University certificate is ideal if you are interested in developing specific skills in specific areas.
 They are made up of part-time modules.
 There are several undergraduate types:

 The University works in partnership with all further education colleges in the Tees Valley and the colleges offer a wide selection of accredited Teesside University part-time higher national and foundation degree programmes.
 All colleges have some dedicated higher education facilities within their modern and well equipped premises.

 Please contact the individual college for full details on courses and fees, as local bursaries may apply.

 Take a tour and see what Teesside can offer you.

 Visit us at our next part-time open day: Mar 08

 Get on the path for future career success.